 Native people groups are known for not wasting.
-Every part of a harvested animal was used, even the bones, hooves, and antler for making stock.
+Every part of a harvested animal was used, even the bones, hooves, and antlers for making stock.
 Every part of a plant was used.
 Yet, we tend to throw out what we don’t want, like carrot tops or chicken feet.
-In this post, Chris shares how to use what you may be tempted to pour down the drain after making cheese—whey.
+The uses for whey abound.
+In this post, Chris shares how to use what you may be tempted to pour down the drain after making cheese.

 What is whey?

 Whey is the watery, greenish liquid that drains off of cheese curd in the cheesemaking process.
 It is the liquid that you drain from yogurt or kefir to make yogurt cheeses, like lebna.
 Whey is, by far, the amplest product of cheesemaking.
 It’s also one of the most wasted.
 In commercial dairies whey is considered a toxic waste product and buried.
-But in home cheesemaking, whey should be celebrated.
+But in home cheesemaking, this watery byproduct should be celebrated for the many uses for whey that exist.

 There are two kinds of whey with different mineral composition.
 Acid whey is the result of making cheese with an acid to precipitate the curds.
 Citric acid mozzarella, or queso blanco, for instance, results in acid whey.